Karen Blumstein, co-President

-Katharina Elbert, Advocacy Coordinator
+Katharina Elbert, co-Chair Advocacy Committee

-Carol Lach, Vice President
+Carol Lach, President Emeritus, Membership, Awards

-Magalie A. Pinney, Communications Committee Chair
+Magalie A. Pinney, Communications Director

-She is currently President of MAGE.
 Dr. Carol Lach became active in MAGE in 2011 because her children were fortunate enough to attend school in one of the few districts in MA with a gifted program, and their successes inspired her to work so all bright kids could have appropriate educational opportunities.

 During her ten years at the Massachusetts Department of Elementary and Secondary Education (DESE), she was the Liaison to the Gifted and Talented Advisory Council, and the only person with any responsibility for G/T at DESE.
 As a grant coordinator in Instructional Technology, Math, and Science, she visited schools throughout the state, worked on professional development, math standards, and financial literacy prior to her retirement after ten years.